Sail Program FAQ

 What Do My Children Need To Bring To The Sailing Program?

-If sailing an Optimist Dinghy (Opti), your sailor will need to bring their own boat.
+If sailing an Optimist Dinghy (Opti) or Laser, your sailor will need to bring their own boat.

 In addition to their boat and its equipment, each sailor will need: